GLUT1: Function

 Energy-yielding metabolism in erythrocytes depends on a constant supply of glucose from the blood plasma, where the glucose concentration is maintained at about 5mM.
 Glucose enters the erythrocyte by facilitated diffusion via a specific glucose transporter, at a rate of about 50,000 times greater than uncatalyzed transmembrane diffusion.
 The glucose transporter of erythrocytes (called GLUT1 to distinguish it from related glucose transporters in other tissues) is a type III integral protein with 12 hydrophobic segments, each of which is believed to form a membrane-spanning helix.
 The detailed structure of GLUT1 is not known yet, but one plausible model suggests that the side-by-side assembly of several helices produces a transmembrane channel lined with hydrophilic residues that can hydrogen-bond with glucose as it moves through the channel.

-GLUT1 is responsible for the low level of basal glucose uptake required to sustain respiration in all cells.
+GLUT1 is responsible for the low level of basal glucose uptake required to sustain respiration in most mammalian cells.
 Expression levels of GLUT1 in cell membranes are increased by reduced glucose levels and decreased by increased glucose levels.

+GLUT1 also participates in cell signaling processes, particularly during embryogenesis, such as gastrulation.
+Specifically, by determining the baseline level of metabolic flux through glycolysis, it supports the cellular response to morphogens such as fibroblast growth factors (FGFs) and the downstream ERK pathways.

-GLUT1 is also a major receptor for uptake of Vitamin C as well as glucose, especially in non vitamin C producing mammals as part of an adaptation to compensate by participating in a Vitamin C recycling process.
+GLUT1 is also a major receptor for uptake of vitamin C as well as glucose, especially in non vitamin C producing mammals as part of an adaptation to compensate by participating in a Vitamin C recycling process.
 In mammals that do produce Vitamin C, GLUT4 is often expressed instead of GLUT1.